youyanggu/covid19_projections/about.md

 As scientists, we update our models as new data becomes available.
 Models are going to make wrong predictions, but it's important that we correct them as soon as new data shows otherwise.
 The problem with IHME is that they refused to recognize and update their wrong assumptions for many weeks.
 Throughout April, millions of Americans were falsely led to believe that the epidemic would be over by June because of IHME's projections.

-On April 30, the director of the IHME, Dr. Chris Murray, [appeared on CNN](https://www.cnn.com/videos/health/2020/05/01/entire-april-30-coronavirus-town-hall-part-3-sot-vpx.cnn) and continued to advocate their model's 72,000 deaths projection by August.
+On April 30, 2020, the director of the IHME, Dr. Chris Murray, [appeared on CNN](https://www.cnn.com/videos/health/2020/05/01/entire-april-30-coronavirus-town-hall-part-3-sot-vpx.cnn) and continued to advocate their model's 72,000 deaths projection by August.
 On that day, the US reported 63,000 deaths, with 13,000 deaths coming from the previous week alone.
 Four days later, IHME nearly doubled their projections to 135,000 deaths by August.
 One week after Dr. Murray's CNN appearance, the US surpassed his 72,000 deaths by August estimate.
 It seems like an ill-advised decision to go on national television and proclaim 72,000 deaths by August only to double the projections a mere four days later.

-Unfortunately, by the time IHME revised their projections in May, millions of Americans have heard their 60,000-70,000 estimate.
+Unfortunately, by the time IHME revised their projections in May 2020, millions of Americans have heard their 60,000-70,000 estimate.
 It may take a while to undo that misconception and undo the policies that were put in place as a result of this misleading estimate.

 [Back to Top](#top)

 ### US June-August

-As recently as May 3, IHME projected 304 (0-1644) **total** deaths in the US from June 1 to August 4, a span of two months.
+As late as May 3, 2020, IHME projected 304 (0-1644) **total** deaths in the US from June 1 to August 4, a span of two months.
 The US reported 768 deaths on June 1.
 So a single day's death total exceeded IHME's estimate for two months.

 ### Update time